fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/16/text.md

 In a similar way, to build a custom deserializer, we need to create a class that implements the org.apache.kafka.common.serialization.Deserializer interface.
 We must indicate how to convert an array of bytes into a custom type (deserialization).

-In the src/main/java/kioto/serde directory, create a file called HealthCheckDeserializer.java with the content of Listing 4.14.
+In the src/main/java/kioto/serde directory, Open a file called `HealthCheckDeserializer.java`:

-The following is the content of Listing 4.14, HealthCheckDeserializer.java:

 ```
 package kioto.serde;